LuisCMoreira/Test_WebScraping/README.md

 # Test_WebScrapping

-## ScapingEG
+## ScrapingEG

-- an example to scrape data from a website and put it to a custem schema
+- A python example to scrape data from a website and put it to a custom Schema.